Issue No: | 4 |

 Child and Adolescent Development

 Conversely practitioners should also be aware of what is ‘not’ normal child and adolescent development/behaviours.
-Practitioners need to be aware that some behaviours could be a way that the child is trying to communication or may be a result of child abuse.
+Practitioners need to be aware that some behaviours could be a way that the child is trying to communicate or may be a result of child abuse.
 For example a child uncharacteristically misbehaving and acting out towards family and friends might not be the child being difficult or just ‘being a teenager’ but could be a result of the child suffering extreme pain (findings from Cambridgeshire SILP 2013).
-The practitioner has to set this behaviour in the context of what is ‘normal for that individual child’ and to ask them/observe why their behaviour has changed.
+The practitioner has to set this behaviour in the context of what is ‘normal for that individual child’ and to ask them, observe and think about why their behaviour has changed.

-A child’s developmental needs, parenting capacity and family and environmental factors are dimensions within the assessment framework triangle which professionals utilise to help to ‘assess’ a child’s experiences and current home situation.
+A child’s developmental needs, parenting capacity coupled with family and environmental factors are the dimensions within the assessment framework triangle which professionals utilise to help to ‘assess’ a child’s experiences and current home situation.
 The ‘My World’ triangle builds on the assessment framework in a format which can be used directly with children and young people.

 Cultural Competence as part of the child’s lived experience